nowells/git-goggles/README.rst

 ::

-  git codereview
+  git goggles

 Starting your review process (shows an origin diff):

 ::

-  git codereview start
+  git goggles codereview

 Complete your review process (automatically pushes up):

 ::

-  git codereview complete
+  git goggles codereview complete

 Internals
 =========

-git-codereview works by creating and managing special tags called 'codereview-<branch_name>' and tracking them against HEAD.
+git-goggles works by creating and managing special tags called 'codereview-<branch_name>' and tracking them against HEAD.

 The first time a codereview is completed, the tag is created.
 Subsequent